2018 Pennsylvania elections: Redistricting

-Special Elections
+Special elections

-18th Congressional District
+18th congressional district

 A special election for Pennsylvania's 18th congressional district was held on March 13, 2018, following the resignation of Republican Rep. Tim Murphy.

-7th and 15th Congressional Districts
+7th and 15th congressional districts

-Along with the general election, special elections were also held on November 6 following the resignations of Republican Reps.
+Along with the general election, special elections were also held on November 6, following the resignations of Republican Reps.
 Pat Meehan (PA-7) and Charlie Dent (PA-15).

-General Election
+General election

 Voters in Pennsylvania elected 18 candidates to serve in the U.S. House, one from each of the 18 congressional districts.

-Governor & Lt.
-Governor
+Governor and lieutenant governor

 One-term Governor Tom Wolf and Lt.
 Governor Mike Stack were both eligible for re-election.
 Stack was defeated in his primary by Braddock mayor John Fetterman.
 Wolf and Fetterman went on to defeat the Republican ticket of State Senator Scott Wagner and businessman Jeff Bartos.

 Pennsylvania Senate

 25 of 50 seats (even-numbered districts) in the Pennsylvania Senate were up for election in Pennsylvania's general election.